-There is very little car parking at the start of this route.
-Space for one car at the end of the forestry track (OS Grid Ref NS 33356 02983) 0.5 miles south of Auchalton Meadow Wildlife Reserve.
+No public transport to start point.
+There is also very little car parking at the start of this route.
+Space for one car at the end of the forestry track 0.5 miles south of Auchalton Meadow Wildlife Reserve.
 Alternatively you can park on the roadside verge at the entrance to Auchalton Meadow Wildlife Reserve where there is space for a few cars.
 This will add 1 mile on to the total return walk length.

 WALK REPORT: 21ST FEBRUARY 2018